NFL ends Pro Bowl; skills competitions, flag game instead

-The NFL is replacing the Pro Bowl with weeklong skills competitions and a flag football game, The Associated Press has learned.
+The NFL has eliminated its full-contact all-star game and is replacing it with weeklong skills competitions and a flag football game.

 Peyton Manning and his Omaha Productions company will help shape programming and promote the event’s content throughout the week.
 Manning, a 14-time Pro Bowl pick during his Hall of Fame career, will provide his perspective and will also be a part of the coaching staff for flag game.